-We recommend a visit of just recently opened Labyrinth underneath Zelný trh, which is in the vicinity of city centre.
+We recommend a visit of just recently opened Labyrint pod Zelným trhem (Labyrinth under Vegetable Market), which is in the vicinity of city centre.
 This large complex of underground corridors and cellars served the purpose of a temporal storage for fruits and vegetables that were brought to town and offered at the market square by merchants.
 Some of them were used even recently.
 The oldest ones were built in the period of Gothics, the deepest one is 13 meters underneath the current terrain.
 It appears that the currently discovered parts of the labyrinth are only fractions of a system that had existed centuries ago.
 The complex had been recently repaired and is now open for public.
 The entrance is at the address Zelný trh 21.

-Another interesting location is Mincmistrovský sklep (Mintmaster’s cellar).
-It is located under the Dominikánské náměstí, north-west from the Zelný trh.
+Only a year earlier, Mincmistrovský sklep (Mintmaster’s cellar) was open as well.
+It is located under the Dominikánské náměstí, north-west from the Vegetable market.
 You may also enjoy the atmosphere of "being underground in a cellar" in the pub U Pandura.